-Dislocation-coherent twin boundary interactions in FCC metals: Size Scaling
+Dislocation-twin boundary interactions in FCC metals: Size scaling

-The thorough, mechanism-based, quantitative understanding of dislocation-grain boundary interactions is a central aim of the Nano- and Micromechanics group of the MPIE.
-For this purpose we isolate a defined grain boundary in a micron-sized sample.
-Subsequently, we measure and compare the mechanical properties with respect to single crystalline samples, using in situ micromechanical techniques.
+The thorough, mechanism-based, quantitative understanding of dislocation-grain boundary interactions is a central aim of the Nano- and Micromechanics group of the MPIE [1-8].
+For this purpose, we isolate a single defined grain boundary in micron-sized sample.
+Subsequently, we measure and compare the uniaxial compression properties with respect to single crystalline samples, using in situ micromechanical techniques.
 Two specific boundaries are targeted in this project: